Zalo: Controversies

-Operating social media without a license
+Social media operation without a license

-In 2018, Zalo was found operating social media without a license, which resulted in a punishment.
-However, the authorities allowed the domains to remain active, giving VNG time to complete licensing documents, which they failed to do.
+In 2018, Zalo was found operating its social media service without a license, which resulted in a punishment.
+However, authorities allowed their domains to remain active, giving Zalo's parent company, VNG time to complete licensing documents, which they failed to do.

-In July 2019, the Ho Chi Minh City branch of the Ministry of Information and Communications issued a document demanding parties responsible for registering and managing domain names revoke Zalo.vn and Zalo.me by the 19th.
+In July 2019, the Ho Chi Minh City branch of the Ministry of Information and Communications issued a document demanding parties responsible for registering and managing domain names revoke Zalo.vn and Zalo.me by the 19th of July.
 The domains continued to function beyond that date.
-Afterwards, the Ministry of Information and Communications extended the submission deadline.
+Afterwards, the ministry extended the submission deadline.

 On 11 November 2019, the Zalo.vn domain was suspended for 45 days to allow authorities to investigate potential violations.
-Prior, VNG submitted an application for the license that did not meet the criteria for approval, resulting in the temporary suspension.
+Prior to that, VNG submitted an application for the license that did not meet the criteria for approval, resulting in the temporary suspension.

 On 24 December 2019, Zalo was officially granted a social network license.

 Concerns regarding the Find Nearby feature

-The Find Nearby feature of the Zalo mobile app allows users to scan for nearby individuals.
+Zalo's mobile app's Find Nearby feature allows users to scan for nearby individuals.
 This feature was enabled by default, leading to strangers messaging users when location services are enabled, raising privacy concerns.